-Based on our historical results, projections and financial condition, we believe that our liquidity and cash flow from future operations will be sufficient to fund all of our expected capital projects including shipbuilding commitments, debt service requirements, working capital needs, other firm commitments and dividends over the next several years.
+Based on our historical results, projections and financial condition, we believe that our liquidity and cash flow from future operations will be sufficient to fund all of our expected capital projects including shipbuilding commitments, debt service requirements, working capital needs, other firm commitments and quarterly dividends over the next several years.
 Our projected cash flow from operations and access to the capital markets can be adversely impacted by numerous factors outside our control including, but not limited to, those noted under "Cautionary Note Concerning Factors That May Affect Future Results."
 If additional debt funding is required, our ability to generate significant cash from operations and our investment grade credit ratings provide us with the ability in most financial credit market environments to obtain such debt funding.
 If our long-term senior unsecured credit ratings were to be downgraded or assigned a negative outlook, our access to, and cost of, financing may be negatively impacted.

-At May 31, 2012, we had a working capital deficit of \$5.1 billion.
-This deficit included \$3.6 billion of customer deposits, which represent the passenger revenues we collect in advance of sailing dates and, accordingly, are substantially more like deferred revenue balances rather than actual current cash liabilities.
-Our May 31, 2012 working capital deficit also included \$1.6 billion of current debt obligations, which included \$540 million outstanding under our commercial paper programs and \$1.1 billion outstanding under our export credit facilities, bank loans and other debt.
+At August 31, 2012, we had a working capital deficit of \$4.0 billion.
+This deficit included \$3.1 billion of customer deposits, which represent the passenger revenues we collect in advance of sailing dates and, accordingly, are substantially more like deferred revenue balances rather than actual current cash liabilities.
+Our August 31, 2012 working capital deficit also included \$763 million of current debt obligations, which are substantially related to our export credit facilities, bank loans and other debt.
 We continue to generate substantial cash from operations and have a strong balance sheet.
 This strong balance sheet provides us with the ability to refinance our current debt obligations as they become due in most financial credit market environments.
 We also have our revolving credit facility available to provide long-term rollover financing should the need arise, or if we choose to do so.
-After excluding customer deposits and current debt obligations from our May 31, 2012 working capital deficit balance, our non-GAAP adjusted working capital was \$149 million.
+After excluding customer deposits and current debt obligations from our August 31, 2012 working capital deficit balance, our non-GAAP adjusted working capital deficit was only \$154 million.
 Our business model, along with our unsecured revolving credit facilities, allows us to operate with a working capital deficit and still meet our operating, investing and financing needs.
 We believe we will continue to have working capital deficits for the foreseeable future.

 At November 30, 2011, the U.S. dollar was \$1.55 to sterling, \$1.33 to the euro and \$0.99 to the Australian dollar.
-Had these November 30, 2011 currency exchange rates been used to translate our May 31, 2012 non-U.S. dollar functional currency operations' assets and liabilities instead of the May 31, 2012 U.S. dollar exchange rates of \$1.56 to sterling, \$1.25 to the euro and \$0.98 to the Australian dollar, our total assets and liabilities would have been higher by approximately \$635 million and \$200 million, respectively.
+Had these November 30, 2011 currency exchange rates been used to translate our August 31, 2012 non-U.S. dollar functional currency operations' assets and liabilities instead of the August 31, 2012 U.S. dollar exchange rates of \$1.58 to sterling, \$1.25 to the euro and \$1.03 to the Australian dollar, our total assets and liabilities would have been higher by \$540 million and \$300 million, respectively.